contrueCT/Mira-Multi_Agent-AI-Companion/README.md

 Welcome to submit Issues and Pull Requests to help improve Mira!

+**Areas that especially need help:**
+- 🧪 Unit testing and integration testing
+- 🐛 Bug fixes and stability improvements
+- 📚 Documentation improvements and example code
+- ⚡ Performance optimization and error handling

 ## 💬 Feedback

 If you encounter problems or have suggestions during use, please feel free to create an Issue or contact the developer.

+**Known Issues and Limitations:**
+- Project may not start or run as expected
+- Some features may not be implemented yet or have defects
+- Configuration may require additional debugging and modifications

 ---

+> ⚠️ **Disclaimer**: This project is currently an early development version.
+All feature and characteristic descriptions only represent development goals, and actual implementation may differ.
+Users need to have certain technical capabilities to solve problems they may encounter.

 **Mira is waiting for your first conversation, let's start a special journey of friendship!** ✨